Choose your Team Division!

 Coho need a buddy.
 This is your opportunity to mix it up.
-You may leap frog, do legs together using tandem bikes or kayaks (or other self-propelled watercraft) pretty much whatever you feel like doing.
+You may leap frog, do all the legs together, or split the run & bike legs and do the obstacle course together; pretty much whatever you feel like doing.
 Just as long as you’re being safe and having fun!

 Chum salmon, also known as dog salmon, are the most widely distributed of all the Pacific salmon and generally occur throughout Alaska.
 Like most other Pacific salmon species, chum salmon spend most of their life feeding in saltwater, then return to freshwater when mature to spawn once in the fall then die.